RaflyPutera/Resolve.it/README.md

 # Resolve.it
-A community driver educational for developer and by developers.
+A community driven educational for developer and by developers.